eastonesung/OGSE_ExchangeModel/README.md

-# OGSE Exchange-Sensitized Kurtosis Imaging
+# Sensitizing Exchange and Structural Disorder using OGSE

 MATLAB code accompanying: